wynnbuilder/wynnbuilder.github.io/ENCODING.md

    ```
 3. if 2 is false, encode `CHANGE_POWDER`. if there are additional powders, encode `NEW_POWDER`. otherwise, encode `NEW_ITEM`.

-To allow flexibility in case the number of powder tiers changes, we store the number of powder tiers available for each version. when encoding to a specific version with some given `old_num_tiers`, the index is corrected in the following way:
+To allow flexibility in case the number of powder tiers or elements changes, we store the number of powder tiers  and elements available for each version. when encoding to a specific version with some given `old_num_tiers`, the index is corrected in the following way:

 ```js
 element = floor(pid / NUM_POWDER_TIERS)